 Much like its impact on metal, tree “rust” grows on trees gradually.
 This fungal infection usually targets the leaves, and while there are innumerable types of rust that attack different trees, there are a few common signs to look for if you suspect an issue.
 For instance, tree rust spot often causes bumps on leaves.

 Leaves may also become deformed, and after so long they will wither and die without proper treatment.
 The first sign of rust is discoloration on leaves, which start as white sports before changing to colors like red, brown, and orange.
 Identifying the correct type of fungus is key to providing treatment.
-From here, diseased leaves will be removed, and fungicide will be applied based on the type of infection affecting your tree.
+Then remove any infected leaves and apply a fungicide.

 Some types of Michigan tree fungus thrive on the area’s cool, moist climate.
-This is the case with anthracnose, which can cause serious damage to your trees if the proper treatment methods aren’t taken.
+This is the case with anthracnose.
+But by using the proper treatment methods, you can avoid serious damage.
 Spring is the most likely time for anthracnose since the temperature and rainy conditions make for an ideal breeding ground.

-Leaf damage will also be prevalent, including brown colored lesions that continue to become darker in color until leaves finally shed.
+Leaf damage will also be prevalent, including brown-colored lesions that continue to become darker in color until leaves are finally shed.
 Fungus on tree branches may also be evident, and fruit-bearing trees will show signs on the fruit itself.
 Additionally, anthracnose can easily spread from tree to tree, which illustrates the importance of getting it under control quickly.